Third-Party Risk Management Frameworks: An Overview

 Shared Assessments TPRM Framework

 Shared Assessments has published a comprehensive set of TPRM best practices.
-This framework is designed to help organizations establish, monitor, optimize and mature their TPRM program using a standardized set of controls.
+This framework is designed to help organizations establish, monitor, optimize, and mature their TPRM program using a standardized set of controls.
 The framework is divided into two sections: fundamentals and processes.
-Fundamentals include four sections; introduction, basics, buy-in, and governance.
-Processes include 8 families ranging from outsourcing analysis and due diligence to ongoing monitoring.
+Fundamentals include four sections: introduction, basics, buy-in, and governance.
+Processes include eight families ranging from outsourcing analysis and due diligence to ongoing monitoring.

-Shared Assessments is one of the few frameworks that is focused solely on third-party risk rather than on broader topics such as supply chain risk management or organizational information security.
-However, it does have the drawback that accessing the framework requires a membership fee, which can price some organizations out of using it.
+Shared Assessments is one of the few frameworks focused solely on third-party risk rather than broader topics such as supply chain risk management or organizational information security.
+However, a membership fee is required.

 Shared Assessments Standardized Information Gathering Questionnaire (SIG)

-Shared Assessments also publishes a standardized information gathering questionnaire that can enable organizations to easily employ a standardized third-party risk assessment that is pre-mapped to other standards such as ISO, HIPAA, NIST, GDPR and PCI DSS.
-It also includes a management tool that can enable you to draw from a predefined set of questions, an implementation checklist, and guidance on what documentation to request from third-party vendors.
-SIG can be particularly useful for organizations that are just beginning their TPRM program.
+Shared Assessments publishes a standardized information-gathering questionnaire that enables organizations to conduct third-party risk assessments that are easily pre-mapped to standards like ISO, HIPAA, NIST, GDPR, and PCI DSS.
+It includes a management tool that lets you select predefined questions, an implementation checklist, and guidance on what documentation to request from third-party vendors.
+SIG is beneficial for organizations that are starting their TPRM programs.

 NIST Third-Party Risk Management Frameworks